Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Strategy of the proofs

 The second central result of this paper, stated in Chapter \ref{HJ-chapter} (Theorem \ref{cumulant-thm2}), is the characterization of the rescaled cumulants in the Boltzmann-Grad limit, with minimally connected graphs.
-Using this minimality property, we actually derive a Hamilton-Jacobi equation for the limiting cumulant generating function.
-Wellposedness and uniqueness for this equation can be achieved by abstract methods, based on analyticity.
-All the information of the microscopic mechanical model is actually encoded in this Hamilton-Jacobi equation which, in particular, allows us to characterize the large deviation functional. which is our ultimate point of arrival.
-From this Hamilton-Jacobi equation, we can also obtain differential equations for the limiting family of cumulants $\left( f_n\right)_{n \geq 1}$.
-These equations, which we may call {\it Boltzmann cumulant hierarchy}, have a remarkable structure and have been written first in~\cite{EC81}.
+Using this minimality property, we derive a Hamilton-Jacobi equation for the limiting cumulant generating function, which is our ultimate point of arrival (allowing us, in particular, to characterize the covariance of the fluctuation field and the large deviation functional).

 The rest of the paper is devoted to the proofs of our main results.